CZ-NIC/knot/doc/man_knsupdate.rst

   is 0.

 **zone** *name*
   Specifies that all updates are done within a zone *name*.
-If not specified, the root zone (**.**) is considered.
+The zone name doesn't have a default and must be set explicitly.

 **origin** *name*
   Specifies fully qualified domain name suffix which is appended to non-fqd owners in update commands.
-The default origin is the root zone.
+The default is the terminal label (**.**).

 **class** *name*
   Sets *name* as the default class for all updates.
 If not used, the default